ViuCoding/ViuCoding/README.md

 # 💫 About Me:
-📜I am currently working on a few personal projects while looking for my first opportunity in the field.<br>🎯I am focusing on frameworks such as React, Vue, Next and Nuxt.
+🚴‍♂️I am always working on personal projects to improve my skill set while looking for my first opportunity in the field.<br>
+🎯I am focusing on libraries/frameworks such as React, Vue, Next and Nuxt.<br>
+🌞Currently contributing to [ita-wiki](https://github.com/IT-Academy-BCN/ita-wiki), IT Academy's group project!

 ## 🌐 Socials: